Toluayomi/Global-Firepower/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Data Transformation and Cleaning

-It was thereafter imported into the Power query editor of power BI tool for cleaning, analysing and visualization.
+Data was thereafter imported into the Power query editor of power BI tool for cleaning, analysing and visualization.
 It contains 2 sheets mainly
 1. Matadata shet that has the information about the data and,
 2. Global fire ranking 2022 sheet which has the following columns:
 •country •country_code •PowerIndex •Continent •Active Personnel •Aircraft Carriers